 MAKING SAFE AND PLAYFUL HIGH STREETS, WHILE SUPPORTING THE NHS

-An ambitious new project, which will bring a fun, family experience to many of the UK’s high streets this summer, aims to raise over £100k for NHS Charities Together.
+An ambitious new project, which aims to bring a fun, family experience to every high street in the UK, wants to raise over £100k for NHS Charities Together.

-The story-trail, called MonsterHero Safari, builds on the huge popularity of art and sculpture trails.
-The “Safari” will give families a fun and safe reason to come back into town and give high streets a much-needed boost in footfall.
+The story-trail, called MonsterHero Safari, will be free for the first 100 UK BIDs or Councils to bring to their high streets.
+Building on the huge popularity of art and sculpture trails, the “Safari” will give families a fun and safe reason to come back into town and give high streets a much-needed boost in footfall.

-MonsterHero Safari works by utilising contactless NFC technology and QR codes and is app-free without the need for players to download or sign up.
-The Safari consists of 10 window decals, monster superheroes this time, with embedded NFC tags that the organisers want mainly independent and charity retailers, as well as cultural and public venues, to host.
+MonsterHero Safari works by utilising contactless NFC technology and QR codes, without the need for players to download or sign up.
+The safari consists of 10 window characters, monster superheroes, with embedded NFC tags that the organisers want independent and charity retailers, as well as cultural and public venues, to host.

-Families can engage with the experience by tapping or scanning each character and learning their names, stories and powers.
-Younger children will enjoy spotting the cute and colourful characters and older kids (and grown-up ones) will engage by learning more about them.
-After finding all 10 MonsterHeroes, families will be rewarded with a free e-book about their first adventure.
-Throughout the experience families are encouraged to voluntarily donate to NHS Charities Together.
+Families can start the safari by tapping any of the characters and paying a nominal cost, with at least 50% of it going to NHS Charities Together.
+They will then be able to engage with the experience by tapping each character’s belly and learning their names, stories and powers.
+Younger children will enjoy spotting the cute and colourful characters and older younger (and grown-up children!) will engage by learning more about them.
+After finding all 10 “MonsterHeroes” families will be rewarded with a free e-book about their first adventure.

-To kick start the project, the first 100 locations that signed up received a free pack courtesy of sponsorship by art trail specialists Wild in Art.
-All of this is being done with a keen eye on safety, so the safari has been designed so that players can only interact with them in small family groups whilst adhering to social distancing and is completely contactless.
+To kick start the project, the first 100 locations to sign up will receive a free pack, on a first come first serve basis.
+Of course, all of this is being done with a keen eye on safety, so the safari will only begin once the government advice allows it and each of the NFC characters will be marked so that players can only interact with them in small family groups whilst adhering to social distancing.

-To learn more or sign up to become another high street to participate and raise money for NHS Charities Together please contact us.
+To learn more or sign up to become one of the first high streets to participate and raise money for NHS Charities Together please go to monsterherosafari.com